 Python: Handling environment variables

 This documentation is part of the Creating a REST API guide.
-View the full guide here: How to create a REST API using Flask.
+View the full guide here: Step-by-step guide to building a REST API with Flask in Python.

 👋 Welcome to the Stackhero documentation!

-To manage environment variables, we use the python-dotenv module.
-First, install it if you haven't already:
+To manage environment variables, you can use the python-dotenv module.
+If you skipped the earlier install step, you can install it now:

 pip install python-dotenv